Laravel-Backpack/docs/6.x/crud-uploaders.md

 ```

 Alternatively, you can manually delete the file in your Model, using the `deleted` Eloquent model event.
 That would ensure the file gets deleted _even if_ the entry was deleted from outside the admin panel.

+<a name="other-uploaders"></a>
+## Other Uploaders

+Since Uploaders are stand-alone classes, anybody can create Uploaders that better match their needs, or integrate with other third-party packages.
+For example...

+<a name="spatie-media-library"></a>
+### Uploaders for Spatie MediaLibrary

+The 3rd party package [`spatie/laravel-medialibrary`](https://spatie.be/docs/laravel-medialibrary/) gives you the power to easily associate files with Eloquent models.
+The package is incredibly popular, time-tested and well maintained.

+To have Backpack upload and retrieve files using this package, we've created special Uploaders.
+Then it will be as easy as doing `CRUD::field('avatar')->type('image')->withMedia();`.
+For more information and installation instructions please see the docs on Github for [`backpack/medialibrary-uploaders`](https://github.com/Laravel-Backpack/medialibrary-uploaders).